 National 4-H Beekeeping Essay Contest

-Research beekeeping and share your findings in a rewarding essay contest.
+Research beekeeping and share your findings in this rewarding essay contest.

-Contest essays should be 750 to 1,000 words and will be judged on the scope of research, accuracy, creativity, conciseness and logic development of the topic.
-Michigan State University Extension encourages youth to learn how beekeeping has become difficult due to a lack of native plants for forage, as this essay will require writers to discuss ways habitats can be modified to become “bee-friendly.”
+The essay length should be 750 to 1,000 words and will be judged on the scope of research, accuracy, creativity, conciseness and logic development of the topic.
+MSU Extension encourages youth to learn about the importance of bees and ask, “How can bees be more effectively protected from pesticide exposure?”